-Business-to-Business, Business Intelligence, Information Integration, Optimizing IT, Optimizing IT
+Business-to-Business, BA - Business Intelligence, Information Integration, Optimizing IT, Optimizing IT

 Equancy is a marketing communications and customer relationship management agency with particular skills in the area of predictive analytics.
 Combining conventional marketing industry techniques with skills that are based on client data and what it can provide in terms of information has always been one of Equancy’s strengths.

 Marketing communications agency Equancy wanted to find the right balance between highly sophisticated analyses and less complicated approaches.

 Equancy is utilising predictive analytics in addition to conventional marketing techniques with the aim of creating better targeted marketing strategies.
 IBM® SPSS® Predictive Analytics software enables data analysis to be incorporated into marketing processes.

 A powerful solution capable of handling large volumes of data.
 “Mechanisation” of the data analysis to create better personalisation in the approach adopted for different customers.

 To read a French version of this case study, click here.

 In what way are predictive analytics a specialty at Equancy?